Continuing Education for Architects

 Most states that require MCE will accept AIA/CES transcripts as documentation for completion of valid continuing education credit.
 For AIA members, this means that AIA’s single record-keeping system is the documentation needed for reporting your state MCE requirements when requested.
 (Note: It is strongly suggested that you keep backup documentation of your activities as support.)

-Illinois has instituted MCE in conjunction with the biannual license renewal cycle.
-The state requires 24 hours of learning (what the AIA calls "LU"), 16 of which must be in public protection subjects (what the AIA calls "HSW").
+The State of Illinois has instituted MCE in conjunction with the biannual license renewal cycle.
+The state requires 24 hours of learning (which AIA calls "LU"), 16 of which must be in public protection subjects (which AIA calls "HSW").
 For the complete Illinois MCE rules, click here.

 1. Attend programs offered by a CES Registered Provider, such as AIA Chicago and a growing list of companies, associations, community colleges and universities.
 Registered providers automatically report your learning units to the AIA’s record-keeper.
-For a list of upcoming AIA Chicago event, click here for the calendar.
+For a list of upcoming AIA Chicago events, view our calendar.

-2. Participate in structured programs (i.e., classes, lectures, conferences and seminars) offered by organizations that are not registered providers, and use a Self Report Form to tabulate and report your learning units.
+2. Participate in structured programs (i.e., classes, lectures, conferences and seminars) offered by organizations that are not registered providers and use a Self Report Form to report your learning.
 Learn more about self-reporting here.

-8. Earn 2 hours credit (2 LU) hours per calendar year for Professional Community Service which includes volunteer service on committees, boards, and other projects that promote the architectural profession.
+6. Earn 2 hours credit (2 LU) hours per calendar year for Professional Community Service which includes volunteer service on committees, boards, and other activities that employ your skill as an architecture.
 Use the Self Report Form to report these hours.
+Learn more here.
 Note: these credits are not eligible for HSW.
-Learn more here.